 Starting to think about funding your lifestyle in later life?
 It's something a lot of us fail to plan for effectively, and many experts believe there's a problem on the horizon for people who don't maximise their existing and future pensions arrangements.

 To help you think of more useful ways to plan for your ultimate pension pot, here are six top tips to consider.
-You can also check out the LV Retirement Wizard for more help and guidance.

 Being able to see how your pension pot is performing is the first step to building a bigger fund.
 One former Pensions Minister says the UK is lagging behind on offering a digital way to do this.
 For now, a spreadsheet is the best option.

 Try creating columns for your State Pension, amounts coming from private pensions and annuities, cash savings goals, money due from property and other inheritances and lump sums.